Projects and Collaborations

 (In)justice – a collaboration with the Seraphim Singers

-Jen Lester (the director of the Seraphim Singers (http://seraphimsingers NULL.org/)) and I had long tossed around the idea of a partnership, and now we’re making it happen!
-We decided to put together a concert program on the subject of social justice, which we are calling (In)justice, which will premiere this November.
+Jen Lester (the former director of the Seraphim Singers (http://seraphimsingers NULL.org/)) and I had long tossed around the idea of a partnership, and we decided to put together a concert program on the subject of social justice, titled, “In/justice.”

 I was able to locate musical sources for three of the pieces, but for the last two, whatever melodies that once existed for them were lost to time.
-Not willing to let a little thing like that stop us, I wrote a setting for four-part a cappella choir for one of the songs, and a troubadour-style melody for the other.
+Not willing to let a little thing like that stop us, I wrote a setting for four-part a cappella choir for one of the songs (“There was a Town” (https://www NULL.terikowiak NULL.com/compositions/#compositions)), and a troubadour-style melody for the other.

-Jen for her part picked out some modern pieces for the performance, including James MacMillan’s Cantos Sagrados which deal with political repression in Latin America, and Trevor Weston’s Visions of Glory, a setting of part of one of MLK Jr.’s speeches–the one delivered the night before he died.
+Jen for her part picked out some modern pieces for the performance, including James MacMillan’s Cantos Sagrados, which deal with political repression in Latin America, and Trevor Weston’s Visions of Glory, a setting of part the speech MLK Jr. delivered the night before he died.

 Night’s Blackbird